 Earlier in his career, Craig was a senior member of the Financial Services practices with Bain & Company and A.T.
 Kearney, and was a vice president at CoreStates Financial Corporation.

-Dimitrios leads a global team focused on helping retail and banking customers solve pressing business issues with data-driven solutions.
+He was previously president of Mastercard Advisors, the company’s professional services arm.
+In this role, he led a global team focused on helping retail and banking customers solve pressing business issues with data-driven solutions.
 Mastercard’s anonymized and aggregated transaction insights, world-class analytic capabilities and embedded platforms with self-service predictive technology supplement the team’s industry-proven problem-solving skills.
 The team’s results-focused approach combined with leading-edge technologies and strong data assets deliver value to customers and create differentiation for the company.

 Dimitrios has more than 20 years of experience in technology, transaction banking and management consulting.
 He joined Mastercard in 2005 from Roland Berger Strategy Consultants, where he was leading the transaction banking practice.
-Previously he worked for A.T.
+Previously, he worked for A.T.
 Kearney covering financial institutions business.

 Prior to this role, he was chief information officer responsible for the development efforts for products and services, implementing the IT digital roadmap and managing the development of Mastercard’s global tech hubs.
 Before that, he was chief emerging payments officer, leading the development of the company’s digital strategy, partnerships and platforms.
 He joined Mastercard in 2005 as head of bill payment and healthcare, and was named chief franchise development officer in 2008.